ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/prerequisites/cli/command-line-intro.md

 ## Create and Destroy

 We already learned one command that will create a file, touch.
-Lets create a folder in /share/workshop for you to work in and then another directory cli.
+Lets create a folder in your home directory for you to work in and then another directory cli.
 We will use the environment variable $USER, that is your username.

     cd  # home again
     echo $USER # echo to screen the contents of the variable $USER